THANKS FOR LISTENING WORLD!

 Bill Bant:

 Yes, and we're going to be talking about Popeye's 1980 cartoon adaptation or comic strip adaptation.
-So Jason, start us off with your earliest memories of Popeye.
+So Jason, start us off with your Earliest Memories of Popeye.

 Jason: